 There’s some elevation gain, but is doable even with young kids.
 There isn’t tons of shade, so I recommend going early in the morning or late in the day.
 It can get chilly and windy at the top so be prepared with a layer or two just in case.
 And definitely keep a close eye on little ones at the top – there are some steep drop offs.

 Another option from the same parking lot is heading the other direction to Taft Point and The Fissures.
 The views are very similar to Sentinel Dome and equally beautiful.
+Just be very careful, especially with little ones, on this hike – the Fissures are giant crevices in the rock that appear seemingly out of nowhere!

-Mist Trail to Vernal Falls
+Mist Trail with Kids (to Vernal Falls)

 Distance: 1.6 miles to bridge, 2.4 miles to top of Vernal Falls